clairesarraille/clairesarraille.github.io/_posts/2021-06-08-your-new-blog-post.md

 ```

 ```
-# Used seaborn to visualize the co-occurence of genres for Q3 Movies:
+# Used seaborn to visualize the co-occurrence of genres for Q3 Movies:
 fig, ax = plt.subplots(figsize = (13,7))
-sn.heatmap(genre_frequency, cmap = "Greens").set(title='Genre Co-Occurence for Q3 Profit Movies on TMDb, 2016-2021')
+sn.heatmap(genre_frequency, cmap = "Greens").set(title='Genre Co-occurrence for Q3 Profit Movies on TMDb, 2016-2021')
 plt.xticks(rotation=50)
 ```